History of bitcoin: 2013

 In June 2013, Bitcoin Foundation board member Jon Matonis wrote in Forbes that he received a warning letter from the California Department of Financial Institutions accusing the foundation of unlicensed money transmission.
 Matonis denied that the foundation is engaged in money transmission and said he viewed the case as "an opportunity to educate state regulators."
 In late July 2013, the industry group Committee for the Establishment of the Digital Asset Transfer Authority began to form to set best practices and standards, to work with regulators and policymakers to adapt existing currency requirements to digital currency technology and business models and develop risk management standards.
 In August 2013, the German Finance Ministry characterized bitcoin as a unit of account, usable in multilateral clearing circles and subject to capital gains tax if held less than one year.

 On 5 December 2013, the People's Bank of China announced in a press release regarding bitcoin regulation that whilst individuals in China are permitted to freely trade and exchange bitcoins as a commodity, it is prohibited for Chinese financial banks to operate using bitcoins or for bitcoins to be used as legal tender currency, and that entities dealing with bitcoins must track and report suspicious activity to prevent money laundering.
 The value of bitcoin dropped on various exchanges between 11 and 20 percent following the regulation announcement, before rebounding upward again.

-In 2013, the U.S. Treasury extended its anti-money laundering regulations to processors of bitcoin transactions.
+Also in 2013, the U.S. Treasury extended its anti-money laundering regulations to processors of bitcoin transactions.

 2014

 In 2014, the U.S. Securities and Exchange Commission filed an administrative action against Erik T. Voorhees, for violating Securities Act Section 5 for publicly offering unregistered interests in two bitcoin websites in exchange for bitcoins.
 On 25 March 2014, the U.S. Internal Revenue Service issued Notice 2014-21, clarifying that for federal tax purposes, virtual currency is treated as property, not currency.